 The health risks for air travellers from this technology is negligible.
 Whenever radiation is concerned, people are most often concerned about increasing the risk of developing cancer.
 AS&E states that the dose delivered to a passenger is less than 0.1 micro sievert (µSv) per scan.
 A µSv is a unit used for measuring radiation dose.
 A typical dental x-ray can deliver a dose of 0.01 milli sievert (mSv) to a patient.
 That’s 10 µSv.
 In other words, it would take 100 backscatter x-ray scans to deliver the same radiation dose as a dental x-ray.
 In fact, the National Council on Radiation Protection and Measurements (NCRP) of the United States says that 0.01 mSv of radiation dose per year is a negligible dose to an individual.

 The sun and radioactive materials naturally occurring in the Earth as well as in the air all contribute to our overall radiation dose.
 In fact, each of us receives about 3 mSv per year from natural “background” sources of radiation like the sun.
-Indeed, when flying on an airplane, the average passenger receives a higher radiation dose than those travelling by ground.
+Indeed, when flying on an airplane, the average passenger receives a higher radiation dose than those traveling by ground.
 How much more?
 There are many factors that affect the dose, but a low estimate is that for every hour flown in a commercial airliner, passengers receive a dose of 3 µSv per hour.
 So, one hour of flight is roughly equivalent to 30 backscatter x-ray scans.

 For more information, please see the following: